 1. Marketplace automation

 Order management is a crucial area of inventory management.
 Order management refers to the daily process of managing items, handling purchase and sales orders, invoicing, billing, packaging, and shipping.
 In the initial phase of a business, most of these operations can be handled manually.
 However, when you decide to expand your business online, the need for automation kicks in.
-With 65% of online shoppers choosing marketplaces over other retailers, it’s a smart move to join an online marketplace.
+With the US eCommerce market expected to grow to $600 billion by 2024, it’s a smart move to join an online marketplace.
 However, a marketplace adds a whole new level of complexity to your inventory management along with that extra order volume.
 So if you are planning to take your business online, you’ll want your software to handle these marketplace operations automatically:

 i) SKU mapping: Based on the SKU, any item that you add in your online marketplace or shop should be automatically added in your inventory software and vice-versa.